iShape-Swift/iTriangle/README.md

 print("points: \(triangulation.points.map({ $0.float }))")
 print("indices: \(triangulation.indices)")
 ```
-While creating a shape you can add any count of holes.
-The paths you add can be self-intersected.
-Self-intersection will be removed during triangulation process with even-odd rule.
+While creating a shape, you can add any number of holes.
+The paths you add can be self-intersecting.
+Self-intersections will be removed during the triangulation process using the even-odd rule.
-As the result you will get "Triangulation" structure of int-points and indices.
-Don't forget to convert it back ro your preffered data float2, CGPoint etc.
+As a result, you will receive a "Triangulation" structure of int-points and indices; all triangles must be counted in a clockwise direction.
+Don't forget to convert it back to your preferred data type like float2, CGPoint, etc.

 ## Installation